aaronparker/aaronparker.github.io/_posts/2006-08-25-windows-clustering-in-vmware-workstation-5.md

   - Cluster
   - VMware
 ---
 Truly geeky people will appreciate the ability to run their mailbox on their very own Exchange cluster running on their laptop.
 Not quite high availability but high on a list of silly things to do.
-Here&#8217;s how to create a cluser in VMware Workstation:
+Here's how to create a cluser in VMware Workstation:

 1. Create a new guest virtual machine with the following settings: